-This policy is applicable to all Governmental and semi-Governmental entities with the exclusion of entities primarily responsible for the national cyber security and defense, such as:
+This policy is applicable to all Governmental entities with an exception of the Saudi Arabian Monetary Authority and other entities primarily responsible for the national security and defense, such as:

-- Ministry of Defense (MoD) - Presidency of State Security (PSS)
+- Ministry of Defense (MoD).

+- Presidency of State Security (PSS).

+- Ministry of Interior (Mol).

+- National Cybersecurity Authority (NCA)

-It is also highly recommended for commercially registered entities that are fully or partially owned by the KSA Government5 to leverage this policy and create similar internal Cloud First policies for their respective organizations.
+It is also highly recommended for commercially registered entities that are fully or partially owned by the KSA Government as well as the private sector to leverage this policy and create similar internal Cloud First policies for their respective organizations.